sogame/danger-plugin-toolbox/docs/validations.md

 List file lines containing the word "warning".

-This can be used to surface warnings when running linters or tests: it only requires keeping the linter/test output in a log file witn a command like `(set -o pipefail; npm run lint |& tee linter.log);`.
+This can be used to surface warnings when running linters or tests: it only requires keeping the linter/test output in a log file with a command like `(set -o pipefail; npm run lint |& tee linter.log);`.

 ##### Parameters